RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-04-20-PowerShell-Summit-Day-One.md

 * [Fun with GitHub, Pester, and AppVeyor](http://ramblingcookiemonster.github.io/GitHub-Pester-AppVeyor/) - My first post on this toolset, giving an overview of each tool.
 * [Github, Pester, and AppVeyor: Part 2](http://ramblingcookiemonster.github.io/Github-Pester-AppVeyor-Part-2/) - Mostly rambling.
 * [Testing DSC Configurations with Pester and AppVeyor](http://ramblingcookiemonster.github.io/Testing-DSC-with-Pester-and-AppVeyor/) - Quick integration testing for DSC resources and configurations.
+* [Sergei Vorobev from the MSFT Windows PowerShell team will discuss GitHub, Pester and AppVeyor](https://www.crowdcast.io/e/vipug-2015-05) - Will be recorded, but stop by for the live show May 7th.
+* [Contributing guidelines for the DSC Resources GitHub repository](https://github.com/PowerShell/DscResources/blob/master/CONTRIBUTING.md) - More helpful tips on using GitHub, and details on how to contribute to MSFT's DSC Resources.

 Come say hi if you're at the summit - I'm not social enough to start up too many conversations, but I do love talking shop!